 Nattō

 Nattō, often regarded as the Marmite of Japanese cuisine, polarizes with its distinctive sticky texture and potent aroma.
-While an acquired taste, this fermented soybean dish is a powerhouse of nutrition, revered for its probiotic properties that support a balanced gut microbiome.
-Typically enjoyed at breakfast, Nattō serves with a piquant karashi mustard and a splash of soy sauce, adding depth to its flavour profile.
-As a staple in food in Japan, it exemplifies the traditional dietary wisdom that has been passed down through generations, making it a vital component of Japanese Food culture.
+While an acquired taste, this fermented soybean dish is a powerhouse of nutrition.
+Nattō is revered for its probiotic properties that support a balanced gut microbiome.
+Furthermore, typically enjoyed at breakfast, it is served with a piquant karashi mustard and a splash of soy sauce, adding depth to its flavor profile.
+Moreover, as a staple in food in Japan, Nattō exemplifies the traditional dietary wisdom that has been passed down through generations, thus making it a vital component of Japanese food culture.

 Noodles